EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The role of speciation analysis as a domain of chemical analysis has changed quiet substantially during the last 20 years.
 While in the beginning, speciation analysis was mainly looking for organometallic species in the environment (tetraethyllead, tributyltin, methylmercury), a substantial activity today is related to the role of metallic species in living organisms (metallomics).

 While some applications have entered into the area of routine laboratories (e.g. determination of hexavalent chromium in drinking water, inorganic arsenic in food) the main activities are still related to research.
 We do believe, that the original mission statement for EVISA is still valid and responding to societal needs.
-We therefore will continue our work, as long as the impressive number of users vising the EVISA web portal is indicating the interest in our activities.
+We therefore will continue our work, as long as the impressive number of users visiting the EVISA web portal is indicating the interest in our activities.

 Related EVISA News